 Throughout the year, the NCAA will cover the cost of travel to and from programs, hotel accommodations, meals during the programs and any program materials.

 Additionally throughout the program, the Leadership Development department will ensure you as a participant will be paired with a mentor from within the NCAA membership to assist during the year-long opportunity.

 The program starts in conjunction with the annual NCAA Convention.
 The newly-selected class engages with past participants, key individuals in the industry and participates in sessions throughout Convention week, and attends programming geared to prepare you for that first day in the director of athletics’ seat.
 Over the duration of the program, you will observe the spring and fall governance sessions at the NCAA national office and participate in additional professional development in the summer.
 The Pathway Program will then conclude where it began – at the NCAA Convention where there again is the opportunity to engage with the incoming class of participants and your fellow alumni.

 Elements included in the Pathway programming will include education, as well as dialogue, on hot-button topics and current issues.
 Additionally, skill building will take place in the areas of values clarification, leadership, media training, diversity and inclusion, as well as an in-depth look and introduction to search firms and the hiring process within collegiate athletics.

-The online application is currently open.
+The online application for Division II and III participants is currently open.
 The deadline to apply is 5 p.m.
-Eastern Time on Tuesday, September 30, 2014.
+Eastern Time on Thursday, Oct.
+1, 2015.
 Click here to access the online application, via NCAA Program Hub.